wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### Venue + Booking Details
 Dates: Friday 10 + Saturday 11 November 2017, 8pm
 <a href="http://www.google.co.uk/maps/place/M3+6HU" target="_blank">Venue: Adelphi Court</a>, off Cannon Street, Salford, M3 6HU
-<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from Fri 27 Oct</a>, Pay What You Decide in person on the evening: cash and/or food accepted with all proceeds donated to a local food bank.
+<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from Fri 27 Oct</a>, Pay What You Decide in person on the evening: cash and/or food accepted with all proceeds donated to a local food bank*.
 With a limited capacity, **ALL reservations will be released at 7.45pm each night**, please arrive early at Adelphi Court to collect a ticket.
 Box Office Tel: 0161 232 6086 (Word of Warning)
+*All food and cash collected donated to Salford Food Bank.
+Click <a href="https://salford.foodbank.org.uk/give-help/donate-food/" target="_blank">here</a> for list of suggested items.

 #### Access Information
 Age advisory 16+ (parental/guardian discretion).
 With no interval, the show/party lasts approximately 1 hour.
 Largely promenade, there will be a limited amount of seating available.
-For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+Due to the nature of the building, **wheelchair access may be difficult - please contact us to discuss**.
+For all age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 A 21st century, austerity Britain, black, gay, immersive musical — inspired by the poetry of 1920s Harlem Renaissance black gay icon Langston Hughes.